gesen2egee/prodigy-plus-schedule-free/README.md

 # Prodigy + ScheduleFree
-*Eliminating hyperparameters, one variable at a time.**
+*Eliminating hyperparameters, one commit at a time.*

 **Current status:** Experimental

 ## Details